gleu/pgstats/README.md

 ```

 You clearly see when it starts, when it stops, and what it did during the 10
 seconds.
+You can filter on a specific database with the -f command line
+option.
 Here is what happens at the tables level:

 ```
 $ pgstat -s table -d b1 1